marcolardera/chatgpt-cli/README.md

 Then just chat!
 The number next to the prompt is the [tokens](https://platform.openai.com/tokenizer) used in the conversation at that point.

-Use the `/q` command to quit and show the number of total tokens used and an estimate of the expense for that session.
+Use the `/q` command to quit and show the number of total tokens used and an estimate of the expense for that session, based on the specific model in use.

 ## Context